-TNA is one of a trainer's most useful tools but it is a tool that must be adapted for the task and conditions at hand.
-As a consequence, it might be a sizable effort all its own or it might turn out to be much more modest, maybe even "quick and dirty."
+TNA is can be a very useful tool, but it is a tool that must be adapted for the task and conditions at hand.
+Consequently, a TNA might be a sizable effort all its own or it might turn out to be much more modest, maybe even "quick and dirty."
 TNA can involve one set of activities and resources on one occasion and a very different set of activities and resources on another.
 However, the ends remain the same: recommendations and accompanying rationales regarding training - to make use of it or not, to pursue some other course of action, or to couple training with some other intervention.
-No how you approach TNA, two criteria must be satisfied: whatever you do had better be viewed as (a) sensible and (b) defensible in the context and the culture where you are working.
+No matter how you approach TNA, two criteria must be satisfied: whatever you do had better be (1) sensible and (2)